Lykke-Waves/lykke-waves-wallet/README.md

 # Todos

+Due to the rather tight deadlines of the contest and lack of free time, the project will be completed a little later.

 - [ ] Make the required logging format
 - [ ] Make the routes tests
 - [ ] Clean up the code